Image: NASA/JPL/University of Arizona

 The farmer plucked the bills from my hand, tipped the for sale sign over so its words faced the grass.
 He then returned to his chair and his Kane County Chronicle, no doubt thinking himself a better salesman than he actually was.

 Charles Ballard Sr.—Grandpa Chuck—was a man I held in reverence.
 I am his namesake, and he was a huge influence on my life.
-Where a father teaches a son the essential lessons in life—ideally, how to survive—grandfathers teach other things, the joyful and amusing pastimes that help keep us sane.
+Where a father teaches a son the essential lessons in life—ideally, how to survive—grandfathers teach other things, the joyful and amusing pastimes helping keep us sane.
 Grandpa Chuck taught me how to fish, shoot pool, and work on cars.
-He'd done the latter for a living, going about it with a grim sense of duty that made me wonder if he liked his job.
+He'd done the latter for a living, going about it with a grim sense of duty making me wonder if he liked his job.

 Five years ago I bought a rough-running '66 GTO, and Grandpa Chuck tuned her up for me, probably the last job he ever did before dropping dead from a stroke suffered in his small Carol Stream home.
 His funeral attracted many mourners, mostly old vets from the VFW, where he had been a member since the 1950's.
 Grandpa Chuck came home from Korea with shrapnel from a Chinese mortar round embedded in his right calf, where it would remain for the rest of his life.
 As a result he walked with a slight limp, which became more severe when no one was looking.